OlenaBolokhonova/git_assignment/README.md

 6. Add a title and description for your changes.
 7. Submit the pull request by clicking 'Create pull request' again.
 d.
 Give me a step by step guide on how to add someone to your repository.
+1. Go to GitHub repository.
+2. Navigate to 'Settings' > 'Manage access'.
+3. Click 'Invite a collaborator'.
+4. Enter their GitHub username or email address and click 'Add'.
+5. The person will receive an invitation which they must accept to become a collaborator.
 e.
 What is the difference between git and GitHub?

 f.
 What does git diff do?